Achievable logoAchievable logo

 • “The passage states…”

-Another unique type of detail question is this one:
+Another common type of detail question looks like this:

 ACT reading key ideas passage chronological detail question